3 dead and several injured in an early-morning shooting outside a Reno casino

 “I looked out the window and saw people running,” Sisco said.

-He saw one person, who appeared to be shot, stumble and crawl to a nearby car and then laid down on the ground.
+He saw one person, who appeared to be shot, stumble and crawl to a nearby car and then lie down on the ground.

-After the incident, Sisco heard an announcement over the resort intercom which warned of “an active law enforcement incident outside.”
+After the incident, Sisco heard an announcement over the resort intercom that warned of “an active law enforcement incident outside.”
 It informed guests, “You are safe inside.”

 Guests later received a text from the resort that said, “We currently have a law enforcement situation on property which has been contained.
 We apologize for any inconvenience as we continue to resolve the situation.”